Voting Resources

 Click here to find an in-person voting location once voting locations have been assigned.

-With the passage of Assembly Bill 321 during the 2021 Legislative Session, all active registered voters will receive a ballot in the mail.
-You can request to opt-out by submitting this form [English], [Spanish], or [Tagalog] to your county clerk.
+With the passage of Assembly Bill 321 during the 2021 Legislative Session, all registered voters will receive a ballot by mail.
+You can request to opt-out by submitting this form [English], [Spanish], or [Filipino] to your county clerk.

 Ballots must be dropped off at a drop box location by 7:00 pm on Election Day or postmarked on or before Election Day and received by the Washoe County Registrar of Voters’ office by 5:00 pm on the fourth day following Election Day to be counted.

-You may only vote at polling locations in the county in which you are registered.
+You may vote at any Vote Center in the county in which you are registered during Early Vote and on Election Day.

-Information on 2026 voting locations for all counties is available at this link.
+Information on 2026 voting locations for all Nevada counties is available at this link.

 Law in Nevada makes voter registration available on the same day as the General Election, but we encourage people to register as soon as possible.